Sysmex Europe

 Why should antibiotic susceptibility testing be performed?

-Knowing the resistance profile of the bacterial infection will help determine the right antibiotic needed to treat it, and an antibiotic susceptibility test is the only alternative to know which antibiotic will be effective.
+Knowing the resistance profile of the bacteria causing the infection will help determine the right antibiotic needed to treat it, and an antibiotic susceptibility test is the only alternative to know which antibiotic will be effective.
 Using targeted therapy will knock out infections quicker and more easily, giving less room for antimicrobial resistance to grow stronger [4].

 Being able to quickly exclude urinary tract infections (UTIs) could help to reduce the number of antibiotics being prescribed unnecessarily.
 Therefore, a fast and reliable method to exclude UTIs can be a driver for laboratory workflow improvements and antimicrobial stewardship.